willbo1103/CPSC8580_FinalProject/README.md

 │    └── algo.py                                # Has the algorithm that chooses given prompts for us
-├── apiCode/                                    # Code that calls a given LLM (incomplete) │    ├── apiDS.py                               # Code that calls the DeepSeek LLM (incomplete) │    └── apiGPT.py                              # Code that calls the GPT LLMS (incomplete)
+├── apiCode/                                    # Code that calls a given LLM (incomplete) │    ├── apiDS.py                               # Code that calls the DeepSeek LLM (incomplete) │    ├── apiGPT.py                              # Code that calls the GPT LLMS (incomplete)
+│    └── apiGEM.py                              # code that calls the Gemini LLM
 ├── prompts.txt                                 # placeholder, for now
 └── README.md